Eucalyptus: Distribution

-There are more than 700 species of Eucalyptus and most are native to Australia; a very small number are found in adjacent areas of New Guinea and Indonesia.
+According to Plants of the World Online, there are more than 715 species of plants in the genus Eucalyptus and most are native to Australia; a very small number are found in adjacent areas of New Guinea and Indonesia.
 One species, Eucalyptus deglupta, ranges as far north as the Philippines.
 Of the 15 species found outside Australia, just nine are exclusively non-Australian.
-Species of Eucalyptus are cultivated widely in the tropical and temperate world, including the Americas, Europe, Africa, the Mediterranean Basin, the Middle East, China, and the Indian subcontinent.
+Species of eucalyptus are cultivated widely in the tropical and temperate world, including the Americas, Europe, Africa, the Mediterranean Basin, the Middle East, China, and the Indian subcontinent.
 However, the range over which many eucalypts can be planted in the temperate zone is constrained by their limited cold tolerance.

 Australia is covered by 92000000 ha of eucalypt forest, comprising three quarters of the area covered by native forest.
 The Blue Mountains of southeastern Australia have been a centre of eucalypt diversification; their name is in reference to the blue haze prevalent in the area, believed derived from the volatile terpenoids emitted by these trees.